bridgecrew-perf6/Python-Mysql-kubernetes-Helm-Deployment/README.md

 - Hello-world-ingress-2.0.0.tgz  : This package contains the deployment . which will expose the application via  Nginx ingress controller

-***In this document i will describe how to deploy each helm deployment in minikube kubernetes  cluster .
+***In this document i will describe how to deploy each of the above helm deployment in minikube kubernetes  cluster .
 I encourage you to  test both the deployement metonds independently and   test its functionalities***

 Helm deployment packages will contain the **secrets.yaml**  file which contains a set of sensitive data that was encrypted by PGP key .